 The handles are knurled and will provide a better grip, especially working with bigger weights.
 The Mirafit Olympic shrug bar uses standard Olympic weights (to be purchased separately) so if you already have a standard Olympic barbell, you can use the same weights with the Mirafit shrug bar.

-It might look like a piece of farm machinery, but this heavy duty bar is actually designed to make the classic deadlift easier, taking the strain off the lower back by offering a neutral grip.
+It might look like a piece of farm machinery, but the Wolverson Open Trap Bar is a heavy duty bar that's actually designed to make the classic deadlift easier, taking the strain off the lower back by offering a neutral grip.

 With both high and low barbell handles, as well as an open rear for easy enter and exit, it is supremely versatile, with users able to lunge walk, press and even curl the contraption.